abhishekh2001/brick-breaker/README.md

 The game includes a paddle and a ball initially and the objective is to break the bricks using the ball by bouncing the ball off of the paddle.
-There are four kinds of bricks -
+There are five kinds of bricks -
 * Three breakable bricks with health 3, 2, 1 that contribute
 3, 2, 1 points of scores respectively.
 * Unbreakable brick that contributes 10 points to the score.